May 9 – 11, 2018

 Territory of the xʷməθkʷəy̓əm (Musqueam) and other hən̓q̓əmin̓əm̓ (hun-ki-meen-um) speaking people, in Richmond.

-The 2018 BC Library Conference theme was Work + Culture.
-This theme urges an examination of the connections between work environments, institutional cultures, and communities; an inquiry of how cultures can impact, clash, and complement each other and inform society as a whole.
+The 2018 BC Library Conference theme of Work + Culture urges an examination of the connections between work environments, institutional cultures, and communities; an inquiry of how cultures can impact, clash, and complement each other and inform society as a whole.

 Collaboration, inclusion, innovation – we include these words in job descriptions and library values and mission statements, but how well do we practice these values?
 Do our organizational structures and cultures foster or hinder these goals?
 How do we – as individuals, institutions, and organizations – determine and define our culture and our values?
 And how does our culture affect our work and profession?

 Are our values changing?
 And if so, what are they becoming?
 How do changes in our values and culture affect the concept of “library” and the work that we perform?
 Understanding the culture of our institutions helps us understand the role of the library in our rapidly changing society and helps us understand the impact of our work.